microsoft/mup/README.md

 See the `MLP`, `Transformer`, and `ResNet` folders inside `examples/` as well as the tests in `mup/test` for examples.
 People familiar with [Huggingface Transformers](https://github.com/huggingface/transformers) may also find the `examples/mutransformers` submodule instructive (obtained via `git submodule update --init`), which is also available standalone at [https://github.com/microsoft/mutransformers](https://github.com/microsoft/mutransformers).

+## Native Integration With Huggingface

+Frustrated that your [Huggingface Transformer](https://github.com/huggingface/transformers) breaks when you scale up?
+Want to tune hyperparameters for your large mult-GPU [Huggingface Transformer](https://github.com/huggingface/transformers) on a single GPU, right out the box?
+If so, please upvote [this github issue](https://github.com/huggingface/transformers/issues/16157)!

 ## Running Tests
 To run tests, do
 ```bash